History of Mega Millions in Timeline

 January 30, 2020: Mississippi Joins Mega Millions

-April 7, 2020: Mega Millions Starting Jackpot Temporarily Reset
+April 7, 2020: Mega Millions Reset Starting Jackpot Due to COVID-19 Pandemic

-On May 11, 2022, during a Mega Millions drawing, the mega ball number was incorrectly called.
+On May 11, 2022, during a Mega Millions drawing, Crow incorrectly called the mega ball number as "6" instead of the actual "9".
 The New York Lottery paid $5,538 to customers before discovering the error.

-On July 29, 2022, a Mega Millions jackpot worth $1.34 billion was won by a single ticket sold in Illinois.
+On July 29, 2022, the fourth-largest Mega Millions jackpot, valued at $1.34 billion, was won by a ticket sold in Illinois.

-2022: Adria Wofford replaced Sabrina Cupit as secondary host
+2022: Adria Wofford Replaces Sabrina Cupit as Secondary Host

-On January 13, 2023, a Mega Millions jackpot worth $1.35 billion was won with a ticket sold in Maine, marking the first time a jackpot ticket was sold in that state.
+On January 13, 2023, the third-largest Mega Millions jackpot, worth $1.35 billion, was won with a ticket sold in Maine.
+This marked the first time a jackpot ticket was sold in that state.

 June 30, 2023: Mega Millions Availability